-Office of the Utah Attorney General

-Attn: Utah Solicitor General

-350 North State Street, Suite 230
+Office of the Utah Attorney General Attn: Utah Solicitor General 350 North State Street, Suite230 P.O.
+Box142320 Salt Lake City, Utah84114-2320

-P.O.
-Box 142320

-Salt Lake City, Utah 84114-2320

-- (2) Challenges to an ordinance or other governmental enactment.
-If a party challenges the constitutionality of a governmental entity's ordinance, rule, or other administrative or legislative enactment in an action in which the governmental entity has not appeared, the party raising the question of constitutionality shall notify the governmental entity of such fact by serving the person identified in Rule 4(d)(1) of the Utah Rules of Civil Procedure.
-The party shall then file proof of service with the court. - (3) Notification procedures. - (A) Form and content.
-The notice shall (i) be in writing, (ii) be titled "Notice of Constitutional Challenge Under URCP 24(d)," (iii) concisely describe the nature of the challenge, and (iv) include, as an attachment, the pleading, motion, or other paper challenging constitutionality as set forth above.
+(2) Challenges to an ordinance or other governmental enactment.
+If a party challenges the constitutionality of a governmental entity's ordinance, rule, or other administrative or legislative enactment in an action in which the governmental entity has not appeared, the party raising the question of constitutionality must notify the governmental entity of such fact by serving the person identified in Rule 4(d)(1) of the Utah Rules of Civil Procedure.
+The party must then file proof of service with the court.

+(3) Notification procedures.

+(A) Form and content.
+The notice must (i) be in writing, (ii) be titled "Notice of Constitutional Challenge Under URBCP 24(d)," (iii) concisely describe the nature of the challenge, and (iv) include, as an attachment, the pleading, motion, or other paper challenging constitutionality as set forth above.

 (B) Timing.
-The party shall serve the notice on the Attorney General or other governmental entity on or before the date the party files the paper challenging constitutionality as set forth above.
+The party must serve the notice on the Attorney General or other governmental entity on or before the date the party files the paper challenging constitutionality as set forth above.